berkeleypayment/pungle-sdk-android/README.md

 #### HTTP errors

-In the case of an `http` type error, the code will be an http error, and the `message` is sent by the server.
+In the case of an `http` type error, the `code` will be an http error and for more details you should check the `error` field of the `PungleError` being returned.
+Please look at the example above.

 #### Exception error